NatasaMiric/rock-papper-scissors/README.md

 #ROCK PAPER SCISSORS GAME

-The Rock Paper Scissors game is a fun game that can be played anywhere and anytime between at least two person with the help of their own hands.
+The Rock Paper Scissors game is a fun game that can be played anywhere and anytime between at least two people with the help of their own hands.
 This game can be played by children and adults and the rules are very simple.
-Rock wins against scissors, scissors win against paper and paper wins against rock.
-In this version the user will play against the computer which means that he will always be able to have a teammate available and avoid searching for a person to play with.
-Rock Paper Scissors game will help the users to have some fun and relax.
+Rock wins against scissors, scissors win against paper and paper wins against the rock.

+In this version, the user will play against the computer which means that he will always be able to have an opponent available to play with.
+The user will be presented with three options - rock, paper, scissors - that he will click on, while the opponent (computer) will throw out a random selection.
+Rock Paper Scissors game will help the users to have some fun, relax, and perhaps in making a decision instead of going with the old way of flipping a coin.

 ![](docs/amiresponsive.png)